Naxalite–Maoist insurgency: Red Corridor

-The influence zone of the Naxalites is called the red corridor.
+The influence zone of the Naxalites was called the "Red Corridor".
 The most affected districts accounted for 85% of the left wing extremist incidents in India.

-Till 2010: peak spread

-In the late 2000s, the insurgency was its peak with nearly 180 affected districts across an area of 92000 km2 and has been on the decline since then.
+The insurgency was its peak in the late 2000s with nearly 180 affected districts across an area of 92000 km2 and has been on the decline since then.
+Following counter-insurgency efforts, the number of Naxalite-affected districts in India declined significantly, to 126 affected with 35 "most affected" in 2018.